trampgeek/jobe/README.md

   1. Increase the backoff from 1 sec to 5 secs when starting the sustained load testing.
      Otherwise, the first test could fail.

+### 1.7.2 (4 June 2023)

+  1. Fix long-standing bug that always applied a compile parameter setting if this was greater than the requested value, even when it wasn't a compile.
+Hopefully won't break anyone's code (they'd have to have been using very low parameter values).

+  1. Bug fix: purge fails if num_jobe_users has been reduced in the config file since the install was run.

+  1. Upgrade install to include option to set range of UIDs for Jobe and workers.
+This should provide a workaround for JobeInABox installs on systems running nginx, which resulted in a UID conflict with the host.
+     Also include a --uninstall option.